Pteridophyte: Subdivision

 In addition to these living groups, several groups of pteridophytes are now extinct and known only from fossils.
 These groups include the Rhyniopsida, Zosterophyllopsida, Trimerophytopsida, the Lepidodendrales and the Progymnospermopsida.

 Modern studies of the land plants agree that seed plants emerged from pteridophytes more closer to ferns than lycophytes.
 Therefore, pteridophytes do not form a clade but constitute a paraphyletic grade.

-Lifecycle
+Etymology

+The name Pteridophyte is a Neo-Latin compound word created by English speakers around 1880.
+It is formed from the prefix pterido- meaning fern, a Latin borrowing of the Greek word pterís which derives from pterón meaning feather.
+The suffix, -phyte, is a suffix meaning plant from the ancient Greek word phyton (φυτόν).

+Life cycle

 Just as with bryophytes and spermatophytes (seed plants), the life cycle of pteridophytes involves alternation of generations.
 This means that a diploid generation (the sporophyte, which produces spores) is followed by a haploid generation (the gametophyte or prothallus, which produces gametes).
 Pteridophytes differ from bryophytes in that the sporophyte is branched and generally much larger and more conspicuous, and from seed plants in that both generations are independent and free-living.
 The sexuality of pteridophyte gametophytes can be classified as follows: